Slim closes in on pact to secure Telekom Austria

 A PATIENT MAN?

-For Austria, a pact would ensure a continued say in important decisions about Telekom Austria, a former state monopoly which employs more than 9,000 people in the country, even if Slim raised his stake to overtake the OIAG's.
+For Austria, a pact would ensure a continued say in important decisions about Telekom Austria, a former state monopoly which employs more than 9,000 people in Austria, even if Slim raised his stake to overtake the OIAG's.

-Economy Minister Reinhold Mitterlehner, a member of the conservatives, junior partners in the ruling centrist coalition, told the Austria Press Agency he welcomed the talks with America Movil and said a final result was possible "in the next weeks".
+Austrian Economy Minister Reinhold Mitterlehner, a member of the junior conservative party in the ruling centrist coalition, told the Austria Press Agency he welcomed the talks with America Movil and said a final result was possible "in the next weeks".

 Austrian finance minister and conservative party leader Michael Spindelegger, whose ministry controls the OIAG, said: "We are open for a close cooperation."